 Financial Entanglement: A Theory of Incomplete Integration, Leverage, Crashes, and Contagion

 We propose a unified model of limited market integration, asset-price determination, leveraging, and contagion.
 Investors and firms are located on a circle, and access to markets involves participation costs that increase with distance.
-Despite the ex-ante symmetry of investors, their strategies may (endogenously) exhibit diversity, with some investors in each location following high-leverage, high-participation, and high-cost strategies and some unleveraged, low-participation, and low-cost strategies.
-The capital allocated to high-leverage strategies may be vulnerable even to small changes in market-access costs, which can lead to discontinuous price drops, de-leveraging, and portfolio-flow reversals.
-Moreover, the market is subject to contagion, in that an adverse shock to investors at a subset of locations affects prices everywhere.
+Due to a complementarity between participation and leverage decisions, the market equilibrium may exhibit diverse leverage and participation choices across investors, even though investors are ex-ante identical.
+Small changes in market-access costs can cause a change in the type of equilibrium and lead to discontinuous price changes, de-leveraging, and portfolio flow reversals.
+Moreover, the market is subject to contagion, in that an adverse shock to investors in a subset of locations affects prices everywhere.

 Keywords: Financial frictions, Market fragmentation, Leverage, Crashes, Contagion

 JEL Classification: G01, G12

 Suggested Citation: Suggested Citation